nushell/nu_scripts/sourced/cool-oneliners/README.md

 # cool oneliners

-Capturing oneliners to and from the nushell Discourse channel `#cool-oneliners`.
+Capturing oneliners to and from the nushell community.

 Consider these a living library.
 Or an ongoing story of how people actually use `nu`.